 House fires create a lot of smoke that easily spreads throughout the home.
 When this happens, it's important to have a professional look at it and inspect each area for different types of smoke damage.
 Smoke can also permanently damage and discolor many materials (drywall, wood, and many items found in a home).
 There are 3 common categories of smoke damage after a house fire:

 Many dangerous elements after a fire are not as visible as soot and smoke damage.
-Toxic volatile organic compounds (VOC’s) are created when certain materials are burned.
+Toxic volatile organic compounds (VOCs) are created when certain materials are burned.
 These toxic compounds saturate the air with poisonous gases and particles.
 Again, it is important not to enter a building after a fire, especially if the building has been boarded up.
-Buildings that have boarded windows and doors after a fire do not have the proper ventilation needed to allow these toxic chemicals to escape.
+Buildings with boarded windows and doors after a fire do not have the proper ventilation to escape these toxic chemicals.
 Some of the most common hazardous compounds include:

 The aftermath of a fire requires professional equipment and technicians to handle your assets properly.
-You need a restoration company that not only has ample experience with handling smoke damage but has the training and equipment you can trust.
-Mr Restore has over 50 years of experience dealing with the aftermath and damage caused by fires.
-Contact us immediately to salvage your materials and get your home back to normal.
+You need a restoration company with ample experience handling smoke damage and the training and equipment you can trust.
+Mr. Restore has over 50 years of experience dealing with the aftermath and damage caused by fires.
+Contact us immediately to salvage your materials and restore your home.

 May 15, 2023

 May 1, 2023